macunha1/ansible-confluent-kafka/README.md

 # Confluent Kafka Ansible Role

 This project aims to install and configure Kafka using the Confluent package, all configurations can be passed through [vars](vars/main.yml).
 There's a list of necessary vars at [defaults](defaults/main.yml).
 It's going with [Ansiblebit Oracle Java role](https://github.com/ansiblebit/oracle-java) as a requirement, but you can use any other Java role.
-If, for example, ansiblebit.oracle-java aren't working for some reasong (mainly the Oracle website crawling).
+If, for example, ansiblebit.oracle-java aren't working for some reason (mainly the Oracle website crawling).

+It's strongly recommended (as you can see [here](https://docs.confluent.io/current/kafka/deployment.html#jvm)) to run the latest version of Oracle JDK 1.8 (Java 8).
+BUT, IF for some reason you would like to run it with another JDK, like Open JDK, just go ahead (at your own risk).

 [![Platform](http://img.shields.io/badge/platform-centos-00ff7f.svg?style=flat)](#)
 [![Platform](http://img.shields.io/badge/platform-debian-a80030.svg?style=flat)](#)